 At its CloudWorld occasion in New York, Oracle likewise said it would grow the utilization of automation on its Platform as a Service, moving it past databases to a scope of zones including security.

-Oracle said it would utilize its Cloud Platform Autonomous Services to make all administrations on the platform self-driving, self-securing and self-repairing, utilizing artificial intelligence to automate functions, for example, tuning, patching, backups and upgrades.
+Oracle said it would utilize its Cloud Platform Autonomous Services to make all administrations on the platform self-driving, self-securing and self-repairing, utilizing tools from the fourth revolution as explained by Salesforce, like artificial intelligence to automate functions; for example, tuning, patching, backups and upgrades.

 Besides security, Oracle said it would apply the autonomous technology to application development, app and data integration and analytics, as well as mobile services and automated bots.